Renters' Insurance Overview

 The insured must cooperate with the company in the investigation of the claim.
 The insured and/or other parties may be asked to provide a recorded statement or an examination under oath.

 Notice of Windstorm or Hurricane Claim: The time period an initial, supplemental or reopened claim can be presented to an insurer under a renter's insurance policy providing coverage for windstorm or hurricane is limited.
-Under current Florida law, these claims are barred unless notice was given to the insurance company in accordance with the terms of the policy and within 1 year (for initial claims) or 18 months (for supplemental claims) after the hurricane first made landfall or the windstorm caused the covered damage.
+Under current Florida law, these claims are barred unless notice was given to the insurer in accordance with the terms of the policy and within 1 year (for initial claims) or 18 months (for supplemental claims) after the hurricane first made landfall or the windstorm caused the covered damage.

 Verify before you buy!
 Contact us to verify the license of the agent and the insurance company before you sign an application for a policy.